ContextLab/davos/README.md

   ```python
   smuggle gensim; smuggle spacy; smuggle nltk    # pip: nltk~=3.5 --pre
   ```
-- For multiline `smuggle` statements, an onion comment may be placed on either the first or last line:
+- For multiline `smuggle` statements, an onion comment may be placed on the first line:
   ```python
   from scipy.interpolate smuggle (    # pip: scipy==1.6.3
       interp1d,